Hariprasath2007-coder/NearMe/README.md

                 Chennai, Tamil Nadu, India, along the Bay of Bengal.
-The beach runs from near Fort St. George in the north to Foreshore Estate in the south, a distance of 6.0 km (3.7 mi), making it the second longest urban beach in the world, after Cox's Bazar Beach.
-The Marina is a primarily sandy beach, with an average width of 300 m (980  day during the weekends and on holidays.
+The beach runs from near Fort St. George in the north to Foreshore Estate in the south, a distance of 6.0 km (3.7 mi), making it the second longest urban beach in the world.
 During summer months, about 15,000 to 20,000 people visit the beach daily.</font>
         </p>
         <img src="beach.png" width="700" height="400" title="Marina Beach">